Field archive

 Ari Melber

-Lawyer-Anchor Making Legal News Feel Watchable
+The Lawyer-Anchor Who Made Legal News Feel Watchable

 Ari Shapiro